 Chevrolet Silverado 1500 Review

 The 2013 Chevrolet Silverado 1500 ranks 4 out of 10 Full Size Pickup Trucks.
-This ranking is based on our analysis of 83 published reviews and test drives of the Chevrolet Silverado 1500, and our analysis of reliability and safety data.
+This ranking is based on our analysis of published reviews and test drives of the Chevrolet Silverado 1500, as well as reliability and safety data.

 Despite an aging design, test drivers say the 2013 Chevrolet Silverado 1500 remains a strong choice among full-size pickups, with good towing and hauling capacities, powerful engine options and a comfortable interior and ride.